SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP

 \spt~is a galaxy cluster detected with the South Pole Telescope (SPT) as part of the SPT Cluster survey using the Sunyaev--Zel'dovich (SZ) effect to identify massive, distant clusters \citep{Song2012}. \citet{Song2012} report a redshift of $z=0.284$ via spectroscopy of cluster members.
 The corresponding \textit{Planck} catalogue of SZ sources \citep{planck15} reports an SZ-derived mass of $M_\mathrm{SZ} = 5.74^{+0.56}_{-0.59}\times10^{14}$~M$_\odot$.
-The cluster had previously been detected via X-ray (RXC~J2032.1$-$5627; \citealp{REFLEX}) but had been erroneously cross-matched with the foreground cluster Abell~3685 (at $z=0.062$; \citealt{sr99}). \citet{Bulbul2019} report an X-ray--derived mass of $M_\mathrm{X,500} = 4.77^{+0.71}_{-0.63}\times10^{14}$~M$_\odot$, consistent with the SZ-derived mass.
+The cluster had previously been detected via X-ray (RXC~J2032.1$-$5627; \citealp{REFLEX}) \CORRS{and had been cross-matched with Abell~3685 (at $z=0.062$; \citealt{sr99}).
+We suggest that the redshift associated with Abell~3685 is derived from an isolated foreground galaxy (2MASS~J20321605$-$5625390, indicated on Fig. \ref{fig:rgb} as ``C'').
+It is unclear whether Abell~3685 is a distinct foreground cluster or if there is only a single cluster a $z=0.284$ along the line of sight.} \citet{Bulbul2019} report an X-ray--derived mass of $M_\mathrm{X,500} = 4.77^{+0.71}_{-0.63}\times10^{14}$~M$_\odot$ for \spt, consistent with the SZ-derived mass.
 In this work we report on the detection of two heretofore unknown radio relic sources within \spt.
 A number of Australian radio telescopes have covered the cluster in a combination of surveys and pointed observations, namely: the Australia Telescope Compact Array \citep[ATCA;][]{fbw92}, the Molonglo Observatory Synthesis Telescope \citep[MOST;][]{Mills1981}, the Murchison Widefield Array \citep[MWA;][]{tgb+13,wtt+18}, and the Australian Square Kilometre Array Pathfinder \citep[ASKAP;][]{askap1,askap2,askap3}.
-Along with the radio data, archival \textit{XMM-Newton} data are available.
+Along with the radio data, archival \xmm\ data are available.
 This paper will describe the diffuse radio sources found in and around the cluster within the context of the X-ray emission from the cluster core.
-In this paper with assume a flat $\Lambda$CDM cosmology with $H_0 = 70$~km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_\mathrm{m} = 0.3$, and $\Omega_\Lambda = 1-\Omega_\mathrm{m}$.
-At the redshift of \spt, 1\arcmin~corresponds to 257~kpc.
+In this paper \CORRS{we} assume a flat $\Lambda$CDM cosmology with $H_0 = 70$~km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_\mathrm{m} = 0.3$, and $\Omega_\Lambda = 1-\Omega_\mathrm{m}$.
+At the redshift of \spt, 1\arcmin~corresponds to 257~kpc. ~\\~\\

-\section{DATA}
+\section{Data}